Why Use a Third Party Workplace Investigator?

 Post Me-too / Times-Up

-With increased awareness, there is increased scrutiny on organizations by employees, external stakeholders including courts, human rights and occupational health and safety officers.
-More attention is paid to how organizations respond, and on the integrity of both the responsiveness and due process afforded to harassment situations that may arise.
+There is increased scrutiny on organizations by employees, external stakeholders, including courts, human rights, and occupational health and safety officers, with increased awareness of late.
+More attention is paid to how organizations respond and on the integrity of both the responsiveness and due process afforded to harassment situations that may arise.

 Bullying, Harassment and Psychological Harm & OH&S/WCB